mseyfi/mseyfi.github.io/posts/LLM/FineTune/RLHF.md

 - **The Intuition:** If the final score was higher than we expected at step $t$, then the actions we took from that point on must have been, on average, good.

 - What's wrong with it?
-(The High Variance Problem):

-   This signal is extremely noisy, or high-variance

-  .
-Imagine our AI chatbot has a conversation:
+(The High Variance Problem): This signal is extremely noisy, or ***high-variance***, Imagine our AI chatbot has a conversation:

   1. Says a very helpful thing.
   2. Says another very helpful thing.